QP/C 7.2.2

 Due to the rounding of block size the actual capacity of the pool might be less than (poolSize / blockSize).
 You can check the capacity of the pool by calling the QF_getPoolMin() function.

-This function is not protected by a critical section, because it is intended to be called only during the initialization of the system, when interrupts are not allowed yet.
+This function uses a potentially long critical section, because it is intended to be called only during the initialization of the system, when timing is not critical.

 Many QF ports use memory pools to implement the event pools.